LuckyPigeon/LuckyPigeon/DevOps/K8s/Helm/README.md

 $ scoop install helm
 ```
 ## Use Helm with kubeadm + kubelet
-* If we execute `$ helm init`, we will get something like this `Error: Get http://localhost:8080/version: dial tcp 127.0.0.1:8080: connect: connection refused`
-* To avoid this situation, we need to tiller's service account in kubernetes, so we need to create a file named rbac-config.yaml.
+* Add tiller's service account in kubernetes, which need to create a file named rbac-config.yaml.
 For any detail, please check on [Role-based Access Control](https://docs.helm.sh/using_helm/#role-based-access-control).
 ### Create rbac-config.yaml
 * Create a file named rbac-config.yaml and type the following code:
 ```sh